 The story follows Andrea “Andy” Roboff, a liberal Harvard Law School editor, who, after writing a controversial article, scores a sought-after position clerking for a justice who doesn’t exactly share her outlook.
 This unconventional juxtaposition of beliefs provides a snappy introduction to the relationships and personalities of each character.
 One of the most refreshing and compelling elements is that the book remains unconventional throughout.
 From unconventional relationships to the unconventional and surprising measures that probably do take place to get Supreme Court justices nominated, the story is anything but dry and stuffy.

 While various smaller storylines reveal some of the common practices among politicians that average citizens would find shocking, the overarching storyline looks at the legal process through the lens of a topic that has recently been brought back into the spotlight: the death penalty.
-It’s clear from the first chapter how the protagonist—and, by extension, the author—feels about the death penalty.
+It’s clear from the first chapter about how the protagonist—and, by extension, the author—feels about the death penalty.
 However, Professor Irons sprinkles the narrative with references to real-life cases and provides engaging dialogue and debates that deliver illuminating perspectives on this controversial subject no matter what you personally believe.
 Added to those are the insights you pick up about how the Court operates and the revealing ways people can manipulate the law for personal gain.
 By the time you close the book, you’ll have a whole new level of appreciation for how our judicial system works.

 If you’re looking for an entertaining beach-read that will leave you with more than sand in your shoes when you’re done, give The Center Seat a try.